by Chris Woodford. Last updated: October 16, 2014.

 Photo: Computers that used to take up a huge room now fit comfortably on your finger!.

 Imagine if a computer were a person.
 Suppose you have a friend who's really good at math.
 She is so good that everyone she knows posts their math problems to her.
 Each morning, she goes to her letterbox and finds a pile of new math problems waiting for her attention.
 She piles them up on her desk until she gets around to looking at them.
 Each afternoon, she takes a letter off the top of the pile, studies the problem, works out the solution, and scribbles the answer on the back.
 She puts this in an envelope addressed to the person who sent her the original problem and sticks it in her out tray, ready to post.
 Then she moves to the next letter in the pile.
 You can see that your friend is working just like a computer.
 Her letterbox is her input; the pile on her desk is her memory; her brain is the processor that works out the solutions to the problems; and the out tray on her desk is her output.

 Once you understand that computers are about input, memory, processing, and output, all the junk on your desk makes a lot more sense:

-computer that it can process.
+- Input: Your keyboard and mouse, for example, are just input units—ways of getting information into your computer that it can process.
 If you use a microphone and voice recognition software, that's another form of input.